The Forest Path is a pleasant 4.5 km bushwalking trail in Royal National Park, following the Hacking River and looping around Forest Island.

 Bola Creek

-Don’t expect too much of that though, because it’s not much more than a neglected picnic table with benches.
+This is also where the old Bola Creek Rest Area is located, but don’t expect too much of that, as it’s not much more than a neglected picnic table with benches.

 Hacking River

-After another couple hundred meters of hiking, the path veers to the left, where Bola Creek meets the Hacking River.
+After another couple of hundred meters of hiking, the path veers to the left, where Bola Creek meets the Hacking River.

 From this point onward, the path follows the Hacking River through a patch of beautiful, thriving rainforest.